rbisdorff/Digraph3/docSphinx/tutorial.rst

 A further *ranking-by-choosing* heuristic working best this time on the non strict outranking digraph *g*, the **RankedPairs** rule, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings (see [LAM-2009]_).
 The ranking rule may be formulated as follows:

 1. Rank the ordered pairs :math:`(x,y)` of alternatives in decreasing order of the outranking characteristic values :math:`r(x\, \geq \,y)`;
 2. Consider the pairs in that order (ties are resolved by a lexicographic rule):

    - if the next pair does not create a cycle with the pairs already blocked, block this pair;
    - if the next pair creates a cycle with the already blocked pairs, skip it.

-In our didactic outranking example, we get the following result.
+With our didactic outranking digraph *g*, we get the following result.

 .. code-block:: pycon
+   :name: rankedPairsRanking
+   :caption: Computing a *RankedPairs* ranking
    :linenos:

    >>> from linearOrders import RankedPairsOrder